Theophilus Yale

-Captain Theophilus Yale (1675 – 1760) was a British military officer, magistrate, and one of the early settlers of Wallingford, Connecticut.
-His grandnephew, Gov. Lyman Hall, became one of the Founding Fathers of the United States, and a signatory of the Declaration of Independence.
+Theophilus Yale (1675 – 1760) was a British military officer, magistrate, and one of the early settlers of Wallingford, Connecticut.
+His grandnephew, Lyman Hall, became one of the Founding Fathers of the United States, and a signatory of the Declaration of Independence.
 Yale was also a deputy of the Connecticut House of Representatives and Justice of the Peace for Wallingford.

 His daughter, Sarah Yale, became the great-grandmother of abolitionist Congressman Sherlock James Andrews, who welcomed Abraham Lincoln at Cleveland during his presidential visit.